 King's Church Little Lever regards the safeguarding of children, young people, adults with additional care and support needs and good working practice as a priority.
 In the interests of the safety and well being of all it has developed and operates a formal safeguarding policy.

 King's Church is committed to ensuring that everyone working with children or young people and adults with additional care and support:

 - has been safely recruited,

 - is adequately trained and supervised,

 - understands and follows the place of worship safeguarding policy.

 The safeguarding policy may be viewed and/or a copy obtained from the office at King's Church

-As part of this place of worship’s commitment to children, young people and vulnerable adults it has appointed David Kell as Safeguarding Co-ordinator and John Seddon as the Deputy Safeguarding Co-ordinator.
+As part of this place of worship’s commitment to children, young people and vulnerable adults it has appointed David Kell as Safeguarding Co-ordinator with John Seddon and Joanne Clee as Deputy Safeguarding Co-ordinators.
 All the children and young people and adults involved in activities within the church know who they are and how they can be contacted.

 Should King's Church have any safeguarding concerns it will seek the advice of the Thirtyone:eight and if appropriate contact the statutory authorities.

 - This place of worship is committed to the safeguarding of children and adults with care and support needs and ensuring their well-being.

 - We recognise that we all have a responsibility to help prevent the physical, sexual, psychological, financial and discriminatory abuse and neglect of adults at risk of harm and abuse and to report any such abuse that we discover or suspect.

 - We recognise that the personal dignity and rights of adults and will ensure all our policies and procedures will reflect this.

 - We believe all adults should enjoy and have access to every aspect of the life of the place of worship.

 - We undertake to exercise proper care in the appointment and selection of those who will work with children and adults with care and support needs.